Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 - product improvements with short iterations (e.g. enhancements, bug fixing)

-Although the underlying reasons for introducing a customisation could be perfectly acceptable, it's important to keep in mind that increasing such customisation level necessarily creates a gap, a distance with the open source product.
+Although the underlying reasons for introducing a customisation could be perfectly acceptable, it's important to keep in mind that increasing such customisation level necessarily creates a gap, a distance from the open source product.
 From one side, the customisation allows to implement some functional requirement not covered by the open source version, on the other side the same customisation won't have the required support from the community.

-The initial approach to this task consisted of a verification [Spike](https://issues.alfresco.com/jira/browse/SEARCH-1669) where we investigated pro and cons about having/removing the _SolrContentStore_.
+The initial approach to this task consisted of a verification [Spike](https://issues.alfresco.com/jira/browse/SEARCH-1669) where we investigated the pros and cons of having/removing the _SolrContentStore_.
 Summarised, the output has been in favour of the removal, because the Solr storage capabilities are definitely more efficient than the approach adopted in the _SolrContentStore_.

 #### Less Solr customisations
 This is a direct consequence of the preceding point.
-As you can read below, when we describe the major components affected by the removal task, some customised component (e.g. Clustering) has been removed at all while some other else (e.g. Highlighter) has been simplified a lot, leveraging the Solr built-in capabilities as much as possible.
+As you can read below, when we describe the major components affected by the removal task, some customised components (e.g. Clustering) have been removed while others (e.g. Highlighter) have been simplified a lot, leveraging the Solr built-in capabilities as much as possible.

 ### Only Solr data files
 SearchServices no longer has to manage external files or folders.
 In SearchServices 1.4.x the content store required a